Teacher Resources

 In order to ensure that you and your class are fully prepared for your Forest Friends program, please make sure you are on track to complete the steps listed below.

-3. Share our Take Home Letter and What to Bring list with students’ families, to help them be informed and prepared.
-This is also included in the Program Prep Package.
+3. Share our Take Home Letter, What to Bring list, and Waivers/Informed Consent forms with students’ families, to help them be informed and prepared.
+These documents are all included in your Program Prep Package.

-7. Confirm Contact Info: Ensure that you are available to be contacted the evening before and/or the morning of your scheduled program, in case circumstances require last minute program cancellation/rescheduling.
-We will do our best to avoid this scenario, but sometimes it is unavoidable.
+5. Ensure you are available by phone during the evening before and morning of your program.
+Certain circumstances (e.g. extreme weather) may require last-minute adjustment or cancellation of your program.
+We will do our best to avoid this scenario but it is sometimes unavoidable.

 If you haven’t already done so, we also recommend that you consider these SD71-EOL resources on Forms & Policies, Grants & Funding, and Transportation to help you prepare for a full-day, outdoor field trip.